Founders & Management Team

 Aziz Abu Sarah is an entrepreneur, speaker, peace builder and author.
 He is a National Geographic Explorer and a TED Fellow.
 In 2009, Aziz co-founded MEJDI Tours, a cultural exploration vehicle for an ever-changing travel market.
 He is a seasoned tourism professional with over a decade of experience in the industry.
 In 2014, he gave a TED Talk about his vision for redefining tourism.
 You can view the talk here.
 Aziz has spoken at countless of international organizations and universities, including The United Nations, Nexus, TED, BMW, European Parliament, Georgetown, Yale and Harvard.
 He has published articles in The New York Times, National Geographic, TED, Haaretz, the Jerusalem Post and others and regularly analysis for CNN, Fox, and Aljazeera among others.
 Aziz is the recipient of the Goldberg Prize for Peace in the Middle East from the Institute of International Education, the European Parliament’s Silver Rose Award, the Eisenhower Medallion, and the Eliav-Sartawi Award for his Middle Eastern Journalism.
 He was named one of the 500 most influential Muslims in the World by the Royal Strategic Centre in Jordan for 2010, 2011, 2012, 2013, and 2014.
 He won the Intercultural innovation award from the UN Alliance of Civilizations and the BMW Group.
 He was also recognized by UNSG Ban Ki Moon for his work in peace building.
 You can view the talk here.

-Kim Passy Yoseph, Product Manager, USA/Jerusalem
+Kim Passy Yoseph, Director of Operations, USA/Jerusalem

 After moving around quite a bit during her childhood and adult life, she became fascinated with cultural differences and assimilation processes.
 She completed her Master’s degree in Immigration and Social Integration, and created her own interactive activity for groups focusing on the complexities with-in the Jewish population in Israel through the various mass immigration waves coming in.